GrzeskoByte/Java-school-project/README.md

 - user can add new databse with automated generated collections
 - database statement is equal to directory
 - collection statement is equal to .txt file with records
+- all databases are created in root path

 ## Add new record to database